johndoer/projects/index.md

 	Hello World!<br>
 	This is a page made on GitHub - Sat 29 Feb 2020 15:07:18 GMT<br>
-	Play around with its HTML/CSS/JavaScripts etc.<br>
+	Play around with its HTML/CSS/JavaScripts etc.<br><br>
+	Why does the 'landing' page have to be index.md and not index.html...??

 	<main>